Making The Shift To Mobile-First Teaching

 When smartphones first became popular, the struggle was to shrink Internet Explorer to the size of a playing card.
 The internet browser was the de facto app installed on every computer—it allowed you to browse the web.
 For many, the web browser is a computer.
 (See Google Chromebooks.)

-But more importantly, the software and the hardware are increasingly parallel, with apps working together–iOS’s Neato feeding Evernote, for example, location-based alerts, smarter notifications, simpler multitasking, improved voice recognition, fingerprint sensors, predictive notifications based on usage, and more.
+But more importantly, the software and the hardware are increasingly parallel, with apps working together–location-based alerts, smarter notifications, simpler multitasking, improved voice recognition, fingerprint sensors, predictive notifications based on usage, and more.

-Today, mobile technology is awful for ambitious word processing, but for everything else it’s pretty incredible.
-Have you seen apps like Brainfeed?
-A library of engaging content!
+Today, mobile technology is awful for ambitious word processing, but for everything else, it’s pretty incredible.
+YouTube and Google Earth alone could fuel learning for the entirety of a K-12 learning experience.

 But to fully realize its potential, you’ll need to think mobile-first.
-Device backwards.
+Device backward.
 What does mobile technology do seamlessly?
 Automatically?
 Intelligently?
 What does it connect students to?
 Who does it connect students to?

 What does it take off my shoulders, and what does that free me to do?